Well, okay. I’ll admit it, I still haven’t been able to work myself up to doing a full reread of DHs.

 If Rowling had resisted the impulse, we would have also been spared that incredibly lame replay of Frodo and Sam and the One Ring over the course of the endless camping trip.
 That was something else that was completely unnecessary.
 And while I am sure that fans of Christopher Lee and Vincent Price heartily enjoyed the little production of “The Last Temptation of Ron B. Weasley”, I will have to admit that I found that to be cheesy and unnecessary as well.

-On the other hand; redesigning the Horcruxes into little cut-rate versions of the One Ring does at least give us a clear line of reasoning to extrapolate just how Tom might have come to decide to create the Diary as a weaponized Horcrux.
-Especially if we can now expect all Horcruxes to be “grabby”.
-It’s very likely that Tom, who seems to be able to take possession of other living creatures without the need of a spell or a wand, might generate Horcruxes that are particularly grabby.
+On the other hand; redesigning the Horcruxes into little cut-rate versions of the One Ring does at least give theorists a clear line of reasoning to extrapolate just how Tom might have come to decide to create the Diary as a weaponized Horcrux.
+Especially if we can now expect all Horcruxes to be similarly “grabby”.

 I’ve said for years that the Diary was not one of the originally planned set.
 Nor was it one of the early ones created.
-It was the 5th.
+I think it was the 5th one he made.

 After he’d entrusted the Cup to Bellatrix.